macmiles/sdcnd-behavioral-cloning-model/README.md

-# Behavioral Cloning Model for a Simulated Self-Driving Car
+# Driving Towards Autonomy: Developing a Self-Driving Model
-The objective of this project is to develop a model capable of autonomously driving a vehicle along a track.
-To accomplish this, I will utilize Udacity's vehicle simulation and begin by manually driving the vehicle around the track multiple times while collecting relevant image and input data.
-Subsequently, I will apply appropriate preprocessing techniques to prepare the data for training a convolutional neural network (CNN) model, which will enable the vehicle to navigate the track independently.
+The goal of this project is to train a model to navigate a virtual vehicle around track.
+The approach involves using Udacity's vehicle simulation engine to gather training data and also to test drive the model.

+## Approach
+We'll first manually navigate a vehicle around a track a few times, capture the video and relative inputs (up,left,right,down), synthesize the images and inputs frame by frame, then design and train a convolutional neural network (CNN) using the data.

 ### Import Dependencies